Janamawasy/ML/README.md

 While there was some element of luck involved in surviving, it seems some groups of people were more likely to survive than others.

-In this challenge, i build a predictive model that answers the question: “what sorts of people were more likely to survive?” using passenger data (ie name, age, gender, socio-economic class, etc).
+In this challenge, i build a predictive models that answer the question: “what sorts of people were more likely to survive?” using passenger data (ie name, age, gender, socio-economic class, etc).

 ![Local Image](./the-sinking-of-the-rms-titanic.jpg)